maybeanerd/iu-tech-talk/slides.md

 Also known as "The Social Web"

-A giant Network of social media services federated by ActivityPub
+A giant Network of social media services

 <!--